Is this the programme you're looking for?

 Career opportunities after graduation

-Digitalisation, Surveillance & Societies graduates are widely employable professionals with excellent career opportunities.
+Digitalisation, Surveillance & Societies graduates are in-demand and widely employable professionals with excellent career opportunities.
 At the forefront of social and technological change, they produce digital strategy as advisors and advocates.
 In addition, graduates will gain expertise well suited to research positions at tech companies, NGO's, universities, and consultancies as well as public and private think tanks.